MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 Keys are IANA-registered SvcParamKeys ({{svcparamregistry}}) with both a case-insensitive string representation and a numeric representation in the range 0-65535.
-They should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
+Registered key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

+    ALPHA_LC    = %x61-7A   ;  a-z
+    key         = ALPHA_LC / DIGIT / "-"
-    key = ALPHA / DIGIT / "-"
+    display-key = ALPHA / DIGIT / "-"

 Values are in a format specific to the SvcParamKey.
 Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).

 The SVCB format preserves the order of values and can encode multiple values for the same parameter.
-However, a parameter should not appear more than once unless its specification explicitly allows this.
+However, clients MUST consider only the first appearance of a parameter unless its specification explicitly allows multiple values.

 ### Presentation format